-Qimmah Russo Killer Curves In Tiny Workout Top And Shorts
+Qimmah Russo Showcases Killer Curves In Tiny Workout Top And Shorts

-American fitness trainer Qimmah Russo inspired thousands of social media users to focus on fitness after she posted a new video of herself working out on Saturday, September 5.
+American fitness trainer Qimmah Russo inspired social media users to focus on fitness after she posted a new video of herself working out on Saturday, September 5.
 The bombshell shared the content with her 1.6 million Instagram followers, and it quickly became a hit.

-The 26-year-old Q-Flex Fitness founder was recorded while at the gym for the footage.
+The 26-year-old Q-Flex Fitness founder was recorded at the gym.
 Qimmah switched between a number of leg movements as she jumped rope.
 She remained centered in the frame as the camera displayed her from different angles.
-Towards the end of the clip, the model glanced straight into the lens, shared an “ow,” and laughed, emitting a playful energy.
+Towards the end of the clip, the model glanced straight into the lens, shared an “ow,” and laughed, emitting playful energy.

-Her long, curly, raven locks were parted to the right and styled into a low ponytail that fell around her back.
+Her long, curly, raven locks were parted to the right and styled into a low ponytail that fell down her back.

-Qimmah’s killer curves easily stood out most in the series, as she showcased her physique in revealing athletic attire.
+Qimmah’s killer curves stood out as she showcased her physique in revealing athletic attire.

 The model opted for a sporty, off-white top that featured two thin straps, which went over her shoulders and down her back.
 Qimmah wore the skintight garment without a bra, highlighting her assets.
-The number’s plunging neckline revealed an amount of cleavage.
-The cropped piece also displayed her chiseled midriff as it reached just below her chest.
+The number’s plunging neckline revealed an ample amount of cleavage.
+The cropped piece also displayed her chiseled midriff as it reached just below her chest.n

 She teamed the top with blue shorts that featured an aqua waistband.
 The bottoms appeared to be made out of a stretchy material that flaunted her curvaceous hips and pert backside.